jsscmnhn/shady_amsterdam/docs/api.md

 #### <span style="color: red;">`download_las_tiles`</span><span style="color: gray;">(tile_list_file, output_folder)</span> <a name="heading--1-2-1"/>

-> Download LAZ files for each subtile specified in a text file.
+> Download LAZ files for each GeoTiles subtile specified in a text file. \
+> *Note: the base link for downloading is hard coded as "https://geotiles.citg.tudelft.nl/AHN4_T", this function will have to be updated if GeoTiles changes*
 >
 > **PARAMETERS**
 > - **`tile_list_file`** — *str*: Path to the text file containing the list of subtiles to download.
 > - **`output_folder`** — *str*: Path to the folder where the downloaded files should be saved.
 >
 > **RETURNS**
-> - (none): The function writes output files directly to the specified `output_folder/{subtile}`.
+> - (nothing): The function writes output files directly to the specified `output_folder/{subtile}`.

 #### <span style="color: red;">`download_and_extract`</span><span style="color: gray;">(url, file_path, output_folder)</span> <a name="heading--1-2-2"/>